 SELECT [FirstName] + ' ' + [LastName] AS [Full Name] ,[Education] ,[Occupation] ,[YearlyIncome] ,[Sales] ,LAG([Sales], 2, 100) OVER ( PARTITION BY [Occupation] ORDER BY [YearlyIncome] ) AS SaleCompare FROM [Employee]

-This function is selecting the -2nd row (2 rows ahead), rather than choosing the previous row.
-If you modify the value to 3, then it will select the last third row (-3rd row) by jumping the last two rows, etc.
+As you can see, we used an offset of 2, and this SQL LAG function selects the -2nd row (2 rows ahead) rather than the previous row.
+Modifying the offset value to 3 will look three rows back and select the last third row (-3rd row) by jumping the last two rows, etc.

 Comments are closed.